4 Min Read

 Procedure of Ring Precipitation Test

-2. Use a sterile 0.5-ml pipette to transfer 0.3 ml of each of the normal bovine serum dilutions into the appropriate labeled test tube.
+2. Transferring normal bovine serum: Using a different 0.5-ml pipette for each dilution, transfer 0.3 ml of the normal bovine serum into its corresponding labeled test tube.
+Ensure that each dilution is accurately transferred.

 Procedure of Ring Precipitation Test